Definition of pocket peer

-A "poker pair" or "pair in pocket", one might say, is a pair in the hole.
-A "poker pair" is when we receive a pre-flop pair in our hidden hand.
-The poker pair should not be confused with the pair we can make with the flop.
-If we have AK in hand on a flop K-2-3, we have a pair.
-If we have KK preflop, we have a poker pair.
-If we receive 2 random cards in Texas Hold'em, we have a 1-in-16 chance of receiving a poker pair.
+A "pocket pair" is a pair in the hole.
+Pocket pair is when we receive a preflop pair in our hole hand.
+Pocket pair should not be confused with the pair we can make on the flop.
+If we have AK in our hand on a K-2-3 flop, we have a pair.
+If we have KK preflop, we have pocket pair.
+If we get 2 random cards in Texas Hold'em, we have a 1 in 16 chance of getting a pocket even.

-Many poker players are in love with the poker paires.
-Of course, if you have a pair of aces, kings or queens, there's something to celebrate.
-But when you have poker pairess like 22, 33, 44, 55 in the UTG position, it's probably a good idea not to overestimate them.
-These types of hands on an aggressive table will be losers in the long run.
-Most players will open them, but if you analyze your database on a good sample hand sample, you'll find that you don't make money with these hands in early positions, especially if you're playing on full ring (FR) tables.
+Many poker players are in love with pocket pairs.
+Obviously, if you have a pair of aces, kings or queens, there's plenty to celebrate.
+But when you have pocket eveners like 22, 33, 44, 55 in UTG position, it's probably a good idea not to overestimate them.
+These types of hands at an aggressive table will lose in the long run.
+Most players will open them, but if you analyze your database on a good sample of hands, you'll find that you don't make any money with these hands in early positions, especially if you're playing on full ring tables.